astriaorg/docs/docs/overview/how-rollups-work.md

 machines it’s sequencing for (known as lazy sequencing).

-The downside to executing the transactions for each rollup is that it’s much more difficult to add new rollups to the shared sequencer, as the sequencer needs to be forked and made aware of a new state machine.
+The downside to executing the transactions for each rollup is that it’s much more difficult to add new rollups to the sequencing layer, as the sequencer needs to be forked and made aware of a new state machine.
 Additionally, as the state of the rollups grows, the sequencer execution time gets slower and slower (the same way state bloat affects L1s), but it’s potentially even worse over time since many states are involved.

-The better solution is the second, where the shared sequencer’s function is reduced to only sequencing and not executing.
-In this model, the shared sequencer batches and orders generic transaction data, where the data is tagged with the rollup it’s destined for, and only after the sequencer commits to the batch is the data executed by rollup nodes.
+The better solution is the second, where the sequencing layer’s function is reduced to only sequencing and not executing.
+In this model, the sequencing layer batches and orders generic transaction data, where the data is tagged with the rollup it’s destined for, and only after the sequencer commits to the batch is the data executed by rollup nodes.